U.S. Senate panel approves ban on using TikTok app on government devices

-It will now be taken up by the U.S. Senate for a vote.
+The bill from Senator Josh Hawley titled “No TikTok on Government Devices Act” was passed unanimously by the U.S. Senate Committee on Homeland Security and Governmental Affairs.
+It will be taken up by the U.S. Senate for a vote.

-National security concerns about TikTok, owned by China’s ByteDance, have gathered steam amid fears that U.S. users’ personal information could fall into the hands of government officials in Beijing.
+TikTok’s Chinese ownership and wide popularity among American teens have brought scrutiny from U.S. regulators and lawmakers, who fear U.S. users personal information could fall into the hands of government officials in Beijing.

-Under a law introduced in 2017 under Chinese President Xi Jinping, Chinese companies have an obligation to support and cooperate in China’s national intelligence work.
+Under a Chinese law introduced in 2017, companies have an obligation to support and cooperate in the country’s national intelligence work.

 Earlier this week, the House of Representatives voted to bar federal employees from downloading the app on government-issued devices as part of a $741 billion defense policy bill.
 Lawmakers voted 336-71 to pass the proposal, offered by Representative Ken Buck.